 8. Makes Education More Enjoyable

 The best learning conditions exist in a positive interactive environment, which is what virtual experiences provide.
-Universities and career schools can utilize VR devices to make education a fun process, which encourages students to investigate a field more deeply.
-Just like with job training, VR simulates real-world experiences for college students, as it demystifies complex course material.
+Universities and career schools can utilize VR devices to make education a fun process, encouraging students to investigate a field more deeply.
+Like with job training, VR simulates real-world experiences for college students, demystifying complex course material.

 9. Simplifies Complex Systems